Greenwood & Batley: Battery electric flat trucks

 Another successful product line were the battery-electric factory flat trucks, small vehicles designed for transporting goods inside factories, where the exhaust fumes of an internal combustion engine could not be tolerated.
 The truck consisted of a flat load bed, with a battery box and wheels underneath.
 One set of wheels was driven, and the other steered, with the motor positioned between them.
 The prop-shaft went down the middle of the two battery boxes to the driven wheels.
 At the steered end was a driver's platform, with a steering tiller (like a narrowboat) and controller, with foot pedal operating brake and on/off switch.
 A 3/4 ton example can be found on the Embsay and Bolton Abbey Railway.

 Today

-Today there is no tangible evidence of this once-great establishment except occasional surviving artifacts such as machinery made at the Albion Works that can be found on the secondhand market—an indication of the quality of the products.
+Today there is no tangible evidence of this establishment except occasional surviving artifacts such as machinery made at the Albion Works that can be found on the secondhand market.
 The only local reminder of the Albion Works is the name of the public house "The Albion" which must have served many a pint to thirsty workers.